 At Orchard Primary Academy, we strive to ensure that high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 We maintain through each key stage and year group that we want our children to develop their vocabulary understanding, write in a range of different genres and continuously develop their spelling, grammar and punctuation skills.
 As well as this, we want our children to understand the spoken word, use expression and participate as a member of society by speaking fluently and articulately.

-To enable our children to write with fluency, a knowledge of words and to be able to communicate their ideas using their senses, grammatical skills and vocabulary we have implemented 'The Write Stuff' approach from EYFS to Year 6.
-This approach, by Jane Considine, allows children to apply basic skills, vocabulary and grammar knowledge to writing 'impact' sentences.
-It bring clarity to the mechanics of teaching writing.
-It is introduced though the 'Writing Rainbow', using the three zones of writing (ideas of writing, grammar and the techniques of writing), through sentence stacking and understanding how to deepen the moment.
+To enable our children to write effectively and coherently we teach Writing using 'The Write Stuff' approach by Jane Considine.
+This approach is used from Nursery to Year 6 and allows children to apply basic skills, vocabulary and grammar knowledge to write effective sentences, which are full of impact and keep the reader interested.
+'The Write Stuff' brings clarity to the mechanics of teaching writing.
+It is introduced though the 'Writing Rainbow', using the three zones of writing:

-In the teaching sequence, we have introduced three different types of lessons as we follow the approach; the writing lesson, the experience lesson and independent writing opportunities.
-From 'The Writing Rainbow', symbols are used to support children within this journey and to ensure that all children can use them in context as they move through school.
+From 'The Writing Rainbow', symbols are used to support children within their writing journey and to ensure that all children can use them in context as they move through school.

 To find out more about our approach to teaching writing, please click on the link below: